-Table 3-1 Isolating Adapter and Driver Configuration and Installation Faults

-Probable Cause Corrective Action The adapter is not seated firmly.
-Turn off the system and reseat the card firmly.
+Table 3-1 Isolating Adapter and Driver Configuration and Installation Faults i aui Symptom Probable Cause Corrective Action System is on; no display.
+The adapter is not seated firmly.
+Turn off the system and reseat the adapter.
 The IRQ level of the adapter conflicts with another option or video card installed in an EISA bus slot.
 Reconfigure the adapter using different IRQ level settings.
-If the problem persists, contact your system administrator or your authorized Digital distributor.
-The card settings conflict with another card in the system.
+If the problem persists, contact your system administrator or your Authorized Digital Distributor.
+System is on, but there is no response from the keyboard.
+The adapter settings conflict with another card in the system.
 Reconfigure the adapter using different IRQ level settings.
+System is on; LED is amber.
 With no FDDI cable connected, the adapter is suspect.
 Reboot the system and watch the self-test.
-If the problem persists, contact your reseller or authorized Digital distributor.
-The adapter is not seated firmly.
-The IRQ level of the adapter conflicts with another option or video card installed in an EISA bus slot.
-The card settings conflict with another card in the system.
-With no FDDI cable connected, the
+If the problem persists, contact your reseller or Authorized Digital Distributor. (continued on next nega)